ml4bio/USPNet/README.md

 The full text of the paper can also be accessed via the [view-only link](https://rdcu.be/dtupB).

 You can use either USPNet or USPNet-fast to predict the signal peptide of a protein sequence.<br>
-We also provide a [Demo](https://www.kaggle.com/code/qinzeyu/uspnet-example) for using USPNet-fast and taking raw amino acid sequences as input.<br>